louvrmat000/Portfolio/Personal project portfolio.md

 There are 3.04 trillion or 3,000,000,000,000 trees in the world.

-There are about 7.6 billion or 7,600,000,000 people on earth, since 1 tree produces enought oxygen for two people about 3.8 billion trees are needed to sustain just humans.
+There are about 7.6 billion or 7,600,000,000 people on earth, since 1 tree produces enought oxygen for two people about 3.8 billion trees are needed to sustain just humans.\

+### Entry 6 November 22, 2018 ###

+#### close animals ####

+Tere are about 900 million dogs

+There are also 600 million cats

-### Entry 6, Novemeber 22, 2018 ###
+### Entry 7, November 22, 2018 ###

 #### Livestock ####

-Today there is about 1.5 billion cows on earth who each breath
+Today there is about 1.5 billion cows on earth

+There is also 2 billion pigs

+There is also 19 billion chikens

+There is also 14 million camels

+### entry 8, November 22, 2018 ###